linux-kdevops/kdevops-history/docs/kdevops-first-run.md

 So let's re-iterate a few goals of the first run stuff:

-  * Ensuring your user can run libvirt commands as a regular user withou a password
+  * Ensuring your user can run libvirt commands as a regular user without a password
-  * Disabling selinux / apparmor
+  * Disabling SELinux / AppArmor
   * Optionally install a git mirror for a few git trees you may use often

 Disable `CONFIG_KDEVOPS_FIRST_RUN` after you have verified you can kdevops